 Connolly: They did.

-Dugan: I'll tell ya somethin', Connolly.
-You'll do better walking the beat in Beirut than you will here.
+Dugan: I'll tell you somethin', Connolly.
+You'll do better walkin' the beat in Beirut than you will here.

 Fort Apache, The Bronx is a 1981 crime drama film directed by Daniel Petrie, about the NYPD's 41st Precinct in the South Bronx.
-The station was given its name after the John Wayne film due to being a safe outpost in hostile territory.
-The film takes place, and was made, during the infamous "The Bronx is Burning" era when crime was out of control, anybody with even a little bit of money was fleeing, and buildings were being burned down at a rate of dozens a day.
-It's inspired by the experiences of two real life officers from the Precinct, Thomas Mulhearn and Peter Tessitore, who patrolled the neighborhood during these very dark days of 1964-1968.
+The station was given its name after the John Wayne film due to being a remote outpost in hostile territory.
+The film takes place, and was made, during the infamous "The Bronx is Burning" era when crime was out of control, anybody with even a little bit of money was fleeing, and buildings were being burned down each week.
+It's inspired by the experiences of two real life officers from the Precinct, Thomas Mulhearn and Peter Tessitore, who patrolled the neighborhood during these dark days of 1964-1968.